Christmas in July...or August. We’ve all heard the phrase but planning for successful holidays is more important.

 Clean out your store.
 I’m talking about down to the fixtures here.
-Remove every box, bag or tag.
+Remove every box, bag, or tag.
 Sweep or mop every floor surface.
 Get your carpets cleaned.
 The whole goal is to look as new as possible.

 Open up your floor.
 Include more space for customers to move in and more space around items so they stand out.
 Use smaller round tables nested around each other to create dramatic display areas for high-profit items throughout your store.

 Be merciless with markdowns.
 Before you put your merchandise back on the shelf, consult your sales reports.
-Each product should have to justify its existence coming into the fall and if it doesn’t make the grade, add it to your Labor Day sale pile.
+Each product should have to justify its existence heading into the fall and if it doesn’t make the grade, add it to your Labor Day sale pile.

 Organize your products into lands.If you can, move your store around completely so established customers will notice things they surely missed before.
 Consider new signage that makes those lands obvious.

 Review every one of your employees.
-From C-Level executives to the warehouse workers, summer is a great time to catch up with each and every employee.
+From C-Level executives to warehouse workers, summer is a great time to catch up with each and every employee.
 Set expectations, tell them your plans to get their buy-in, and collaborate with them to make this holiday season your best.

 Create a timetable for adding part-timers.Hiring around Halloween won’t cut it.
 Consider that this is your most important season and allow sufficient time for training.
 Start hiring mid-September.

 Create a 12-week plan of emails that finish December 31.
 You won’t have time to come up with these during the rush of the holiday season, so they are often forgotten until it is too late.
-Don’t get overwhelmed - you know the main times already - after Thanksgiving, the week prior to Christmas, and day after Christmas.
-If you want to really be prepared, create those in Facebook and schedule them now so you have one less thing to think about.
+Don’t get overwhelmed - you know the main times already - after Thanksgiving, the week prior to Christmas, and the day after Christmas.
+If you want to really be prepared, create those on Facebook and schedule them now so you have one less thing to think about.